 - Choose your preferred heaviness when it comes to the cream.
 Heavy cream and half and half are the top recommendations.
 Milk can be too light, but if you want to use it, go with 2 percent or whole milk.

 - While you can use rum instead of cachaça, what gives this cocktail a special Brazilian touch, is this Brazilian spirit.
-If you don’t know where to buy it near you, take a look at this online store because they deliver a few brands of cachaça I know personally.

 How to make a perfect the Brazilian Alexander cocktail

 In a cocktail shaker filled with crushed ice, pour the cachaça, cocoa liqueur, cream, and sweetened condensed milk.

 Shake it well and strain the cocktail into a chilled glass.
 Finally, garnish with a dusting of cinnamon and enjoy your drink!
 Saúde!

 Did you link this recipe for the Brazilian Alexander cocktail?
 Then share it with a friend or save it to Pinterest!

 Amount Per Serving: Calories: 477Total Fat: 17gSaturated Fat: 9gTrans Fat: 0gUnsaturated Fat: 4gCholesterol: 47mgSodium: 58mgCarbohydrates: 51gFiber: 7gSugar: 32gProtein: 10g